Melbourne's best croissants

 There’s only one thing to say about Lune’s pastries: Oh là là!
 Their croissant takes those crispy, buttery, soft layers to the next level.
 Lune is dedicated to the craft of what the French call Viennoiserie – Viennese pastries – and not surprisingly, a former Formula 1 aerodynamicist, Kate Reid, is one of the people behind this pursuit of perfection.
 The converted warehouse, where you can see the bakers at work, looks like a state-of-the-art laboratory.
 See if you too can resist their lemon curd cruffin or twice-baked croissant aux amandes.

-From the French accent of the owner, Agathé Kerr, to the French-trained pastry chefs in the open kitchen, Agathé Pâtisserie has a genuine Parisian vibe.
+From the French accent of the owner, Agathé Kerr, to the French-trained pastry chefs in the open kitchen, Agathé Pâtisserie brings a genuine Parisian vibe to Melbourne.
 After six years, Agathe Kerr is still enticing people from far and wide to South Melbourne Market with her fresh French pastries, cakes and baguettes.
 The plain croissant is her biggest seller, but customers usually leave with another buttery treat, be it an escargot or custard heart.
 Influenced by Melbourne’s great Asian dining options, Agathe created the slightly sweet and nutty pandan croissant, which is now a staple on her counter.

 Stall Number 63, Location Aisle B, South Melbourne Market, and Royal Arcade (entry off Elizabeth St), city, shop.agathe.com.au